• Skip to content

 Falmer campus

 Set in the South Downs, our Falmer campus is around four miles from Brighton city centre.
-7,000 students are based here taking subjects including criminology, English, education, nursing and medicine, paramedic science, psychology and sociology.
-Brighton and Hove Albion's Amex stadium and beautiful Stanmer Park are right next door.
+Students based here study a range of subjects including education studies, teaching, sport and exercise, nursing and midwifery, allied health professions and medicine.
+Brighton & Hove Albion’s Amex stadium and beautiful Stanmer Park are right next door.

-Falmer campus has two halls of residence on site, as well as a library, restaurant, cafes, and a students' union shop and bar.
+Falmer campus has two halls of residence on site, as well as a library, restaurant, cafes and the Students’ Union shop and bar.

-Cycle lanes link Falmer with our other campuses and the city centre and there is a BTN BikeShare hub on site.
+Cycle lanes link Falmer with our other campuses and the city centre.
 There are regular bus services to the city centre and other campuses.
-Falmer train station is right next to campus and a nine minute journey to central Brighton.
+Falmer train station is right next to campus and it’s a nine-minute journey to central Brighton.

-Checkland Building, Falmer campus
+Checkland Building on Falmer campus

 Why choose us?